Audio Recording Tips

 Producing drum tracks without a drummer

 I have successfully produced drum tracks without a drummer.
 And the good thing is that the tracks are still playable live with a real drummer.
-It is just recorded without a drummer.
-With these type of set -up I get these following benefits :
+With this type of set-up I get these following benefits :

 Unlike other drum sequencing, I think this produces the best sound.
 Try to hear one of my produced tracks using this type of drum sequencing method: